jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 This improves clarity.
 It also provides a solid tweet and allows you to market your writing more effectively.

 Using Twitter to improve your writing also has another major benefit: the size of your audience is a proxy indicator of the effectiveness of your writing.
-Generally speaking, if you know h[ow to get more followers on Twitter or generate engagement on Facebook](/how-to-grow-your-twitter-following/), this means that you are expressing yourself with words in an engaging manner.
+Generally speaking, if you know how to get more followers on Twitter or generate engagement on Facebook, this means that you are expressing yourself with words in an engaging manner.

 This is similar to the effect that SEO has on blog posts.

 While popularity is not the sole judge of talent, the number of likes and retweets you receive, and the followers you gain at least tell you if your writing is engaging and interesting.

-***I have a great free guide that teaches you how to write using Twitter, the social media platform built for writers.
-[Download The Breakdown here.](/resources/the-breakdown/)***

 ## 8) Start a blog to learn the basics of SEO